 One of the habits of highly effective investors is to buy the entire US market at low-cost by acquiring exchange-traded funds (ETFs) which mirror the S&P 500.

 The chart above (used with permission from Prof. Dimson) shows why.
 Investors have made and lost money in every one of the markets you see above; it is easier to make more and lose less in a growing market.
 A little over 100 years ago, the US market accounted for 15% of the world stock market.
 Today, it has over a half!

-- SPDR S&P 500 ETF (Symbol SPY)
+- SPDR S&P 500 ETF Trust (SPY)

-- iShares Core S&P 500 ETF (Symbol IVV) and
+- iShares S&P 500 Growth ETF (IVW)

-- Vanguard S&P 500 ETF (Symbol VOO)
+- Guggenheim S&P 500 Equal Weight ETF (symbol RSP)

 The habit of buying the entire US market at low-cost by acquiring exchange-traded funds (ETFs) which mirror the S&P 500 is another way of saying don’t pick stocks.
-It is the third of six habits or highly effective investors.
+It is the third of six habits of highly effective investors.
 As Monday Morning Millionaire Program members know, these habits are: